 Explore Haida Gwaii's Rainforests with Naturalist

 Walk through forests of enormous trees, some over ten centuries old and thickly draped with mosses.
-Soak in natural hot springs as you look across a bay at snowcapped mountains.
 Walk secluded beaches looking for shells.

 A Rare Opportunity with Experienced Guides